If you have gone through most of your life trying to please others by being a certain way, the idea of accepting yourself can be scary.

-And that might be true if you are chasing goals based on what other people’s values.
-But, if you want to manifest intentions that are aligned with your values and needs (not someone else’s), self acceptance is the place to start.
+And that might be true if you are chasing goals based on what other people values.
+But, if you want to manifest intentions that are aligned with your values and needs (not someone else’s), self-acceptance is the place to start.

-Self acceptance is about observing yourself, without judgment, as you are right now.
-And then, from this non-judgmental place, discerning how you will move forward, in wholeness, towards the goals that are in alignment with your values and needs.
+Self-acceptance is about observing yourself, without judgment, as you are right now.
+And then, from this non-judgmental place, discerning how you will move forward, in wholeness, towards the goals that are in alignment with your personal core values and needs.

 Accepting Yourself Myth # 2: You will never have days when you dislike yourself.